 Where there is a recorder please contact them to log your completion.
 In addition, or if there isn't a recorder, you are invited to share your experience on the gofar facebook page to encourage and inspire other runners to have a go!

 The Bob Graham Round The UK Big 3 Rounds

 Red Pike, Wasdale, 2710' - copyright Ian Charters 2012

 Fell running is one of the great sporting traditions of the Lake District and, perhaps, its finest institution is the Bob Graham Club.
 Becoming a member involves climbing 42 peaks within 24 hours in a round which includes some 66 miles of mountain terrain and 27000 feet of ascent.
-For information on the Bob Graham Club go to their official website; for guidance on how to go about doing it go to Bob Wightman’s BGR web pages; for inspiration and encouragement read Richard Askwith’s Feet in the Clouds and; for a comprehensive history of the Bob Graham Round and the Lake District 24 hour fell-running record read Steve Chilton's The Round.
+For information on the Bob Graham Club go to their official website; for guidance on how to go about doing it go to Bob Wightman’s BGR web pages; for inspiration and encouragement read Richard Askwith’s Feet in the Clouds and; for a comprehensive history of the Bob Graham Round and the Lake District 24 hour fell-running record read Peter McDonald's 42 Peaks - The story of the Bob Graham Round.